 What is the weather like in the Faroe Islands?
 Which clothes would suit the weather in the Faroe Islands?
+What are the seasons like?
 Here is your short guide to the weather in the Faroe Islands.

 Whether you visit Faroe Islands during summer or winter, you will experience ever-changing weather.
 A jaw-dropping cliff can be visible one moment and then the fog can hide the sight just minutes later.
 The Faroe Islands are unbelievable and the weather unpredictable.